-When it comes to cryptocurrency trading, Coinbase is one of the first go-to platforms for early adopters and returning traders.
+When it comes to Bitcoin trading, Coinbase is one of the first go-to platforms for early adopters and returning traders.
 Interest in Coinbase is also a general indicator of the sentiment about cryptocurrency.

 However, Coinbase has many downfalls including high fees and long waiting times and there are better alternatives to Coinbase out there.
 In this article we will explore some of these alternatives and explain why they my be a much better choice than Coinbase, in terms of liquidity, community service, regulatory transparency, and availability.